 "I think they need some way to match workers and young people, you know, so people actually get what you are about.
 Then they need to actually keep in touch!

-There’s a few online networks I’ve found but I found them myself so some more information would help.
+There are a few online networks I’ve found but I found them myself so some more information would help.

 I think mostly its common sense really.
-If you had your own child, you’d expect them to still need you well into their twenties wouldn’t you?
+If you had your own child, you’d expect them to still need you well into their twenties, wouldn’t you?
 Some of my mates still live with their parents now.
 I don’t have that option."